djotaku/adventofcode/2018/README.md

 Advent of Code 2017 can be found [here](https://adventofcode.com/2018).

-My Seventh (check) Advent of Code Problem Set
+My Seventh Advent of Code Problem Set

 My goal for the 2018 problem sets are: